-- 1. Information on Significant Transactions - (1) Financings provided to others: None. - (2) Endorsement/guarantee provided to others: None. - (3) Marketable securities held at the end of the period (excluding investments in subsidiaries, associates, and interests in joint ventures): Please refer to Attachment 1.
+- 1. Information on Significant Transactions - (1) Financings provided to others: None. - (2) Endorsement/guarantee provided to others: None. - (3) Marketable securities held at the end of the period (excluding investments in subsidiaries, affiliates, and interests in joint ventures): Please refer to Attachment 1.

-- (4) Individual securities acquired or disposed of with accumulated amount exceeding NT\$300 million or 20% of the paid-in capital: None. - (5) Acquisition of property with the amount exceeding NT\$300 million or 20% of the paid-in capital: Please refer to Attachment 2. - (6) Disposal of property with the amount exceeding NT\$300 million or 20% of the paid-in capital: Please refer to Attachment 3. - (7) Purchases or sales of goods from or to related parties with the amount exceeding NT\$100 million or 20% of paid-in capital: None. - (8) Receivables from related parties amounting to NT\$100 million or 20% of paidup capital: None. - (9) Derivatives transactions: None. - 2.
-Information on the reinvestment business: Please refer to Attachment 2. - 3.
-Information on investment in Mainland China: Please refer to Attachment 3. - 4.
-Information on major shareholders: Please refer to Attachment 4.
+- (4) Individual securities acquired or disposed of with accumulated amount exceeding NT\$300 million or 20% of the paid-in capital: None. - (5) Acquisition of property with the amount exceeding NT\$300 million or 20% of the paid-in capital: None. - (6) Disposal of property with the amount exceeding NT\$300 million or 20% of the paid-in capital: None. - (7) Purchases or sales of goods from or to related parties with the amount exceeding NT\$100 million or 20% of paid-in capital: None. - (8) Receivables from related parties amounting to NT\$100 million or 20% of paidup capital: None. - (9) Derivatives transactions: None. - (10) Others: Business relationships and significant transactions between parent and subsidiary: Please refer to Attachment 2. - 2.
+Information on the reinvestment business: Please refer to Attachment 3. - 3.
+Information on investment in Mainland China: Please refer to Attachment 4. - 4.
+Information on major shareholders: Please refer to Attachment 5.